Ellen Hyman Kuchli, Chairwoman of the Board

 Dr Ilan Cohn

-Dr. Ilan Cohn is Senior Partner and Patent Attorney in Reinhold Cohn & Partners, Israel’s largest and earliest established intellectual property firm.
+Dr. Ilan Cohn is Senior Partner and Patent Attorney in Cohn, de Vries, Stadler & Co., Israel’s largest and earliest established intellectual property firm.
 Side-by-side with his business activities, Ilan is involved in and supports a variety of philanthropic and social ventures, among others, the welfare of refugees and migrants.